krisleech/tmuxinator/README.md

 ## Usage

-    # create a new tmux project
+### Create a new tmux project

     cd ~/code/my_project
     tmuxification create

-    # start the project
+### Start the project (from any directory)

     start_my_project

+### Templates

+You can create your own templates, just drop them in `.tmuxinator` with a filename such as `basic.tmux.erb` and specify your template as such:

+    tmuxification create --template-name=basic

+You can also edit the `default.tmux.erb` which is used when no `template-name` is specified.

+### Project name

+By default the tmux project is named after the root directory of the project, you can specify a different project name as such:

+    cd ~/code/my_project
+    tmuxification create --project-name=foobar
+    start_foobar

 ## Warning

-This will append a line per project to your `.zshrc` file.
+Every project created will append a line per project to your `.zshrc` file.

 ## Contributing